Moses Orimolade Tunolase: Palm Tree

-When challenged that some Christians have the opinion that they are fetish since they are practising the Old Testament in the way of their worship by sacrificing, using coconuts, candles among other things, but Aduragbemi debunked the claim and said ‘’ they are just envious of the sect’’.
+When challenged that some Christians have the opinion that they are fetish since they are practicing the Old Testament in the way of their worship by sacrificing, using coconuts, and candles among other things, Aduragbemi debunked the claim and said ‘’ they are just envious of the sect’’.

 Beliefs and practices

-The Order believes in the Holy Bible as the word of God and in salvation through Jesus Christ and in the Trinity in unity, the use of incense, purification by prayer and fasting and resurrection of the dead.
+The Order believes in the Holy Bible as the word of God and in salvation through Jesus Christ and in the Trinity in unity, the use of incense, purification by prayer and fasting, and resurrection of the dead.
 Its first and primary work is that of prayer and preaching of the gospel.
 It believes in the curative effect of prayer for all afflictions, spiritual and temporal, but condemns and abhors the use of charms or fetish witchcraft or sorcery of any kind and all heathenish sacrifices and practices.
-It is not averse to the judicious use of curative herbs, the engagement of qualified medical practitioners or doctors or the use of patent medicines or other drugs.
+It is not averse to the judicious use of curative herbs, the engagement of qualified medical practitioners or doctors, or the use of patent medicines or other drugs.
 It endorses and practices the sanctification of water by prayer and the effect of such consecrated water for every purpose.

 The ESOC&S is a Spiritual Christian Movement with membership in the Christian Association of Nigeria.
-Membership is open to people of all races, ages and to both sexes.
+Membership is open to people of all races, ages, and both sexes.
 Members are required to wear prayer robes at all times for worship.
 All members are priests and may be called upon at any time to perform religious rites appropriate for their age and sex.
-Ordination and promotion are based on performance and promotion of the activities of the holy order, attendance at religious ceremonies and availability for religious duties.
+Ordination and promotion are based on the performance and promotion of the activities of the holy order, attendance at religious ceremonies, and availability for religious duties.
 Shoes are not allowed in the house of prayer.
 Female members and non-members must cover their heads and may not enter the worship area during their monthly periods.
-Tithes and offerings are used for bills, worship articles and welfare of the order.
+Tithes and offerings are used for bills, worship articles, and the welfare of the order.
 The Holy Order has no paid priesthood.
 The church currently has about 10 million members that worship in about 1500 branches all over the world including the United Kingdom and the United States.